Skip to Content

 Tenaha Wood Treating

-This Former Wood Treatment Facility in Tenaha, Shelby County is in the Remedial Investigation Phase.
+This Former Wood Treatment Facility in Tenaha, Shelby County is in the Feasibility Study Phase.

-The TCEQ proposed the site to the state Superfund registry in December 2005 and began the remedial investigation in February 2006.
+The TCEQ proposed the site to the state Superfund registry in December 2005 and began the remedial investigation (RI) in February 2006.
+The RI findings included the detection of PCP, arsenic, and dioxins, on-site – in the surface soil, surface water, and sediment, and – off-site in soil and sediment.
+The March 2021 Affected Property Assessment Report (APAR) includes the RI results.

 Current Status